How to break free from tobacco dependence

 Health implications

-When tobacco is burned, it releases a complex mixture of thousands of chemicals, including many known carcinogens.
-This toxic smoke directly impacts the respiratory system, leading to cellular damage and inflammation in the lungs.
-Over time, this exposure contributes to chronic conditions like emphysema and bronchitis, significantly impairing lung function.
-The cardiovascular system is also heavily affected, as carbon monoxide displaces oxygen in the blood and other chemicals damage the lining of arteries, increasing the risk of serious events.
+When tobacco burns, it releases a complex mixture of thousands of chemicals, including many known carcinogens.
+This toxic smoke directly affects the respiratory system, causing cellular damage and inflammation in the lungs.
+Over time, this exposure contributes to chronic conditions like emphysema and bronchitis, severely impairing lung function.
+The cardiovascular system is also heavily affected, as carbon monoxide displaces oxygen in the bloodstream and other chemicals damage the lining of arteries, increasing the risk of serious cardiac events.

 Beyond the lungs and heart, the systemic effects of these toxins are widespread.
 They can accelerate skin aging, compromise the immune system, and increase the risk of various cancers, including those of the mouth, throat, and bladder.
 The prevention of these outcomes is the primary driver behind public health campaigns encouraging cessation.